Undergraduate Education

 Entrepreneurship Fellows must complete the following sequence:

-• Compete in the Georgetown Entrepreneurship Challenge Pitch Competition or another agreed upon competition
+• Compete in an agreed upon pitch competition

 For questions or additional information please contact entrepreneurship@georgetown.edu